imanehadi/PRODIGY_CS_01/README.md

-# Image Encryptor via Pixel Manipulation
+#  Caesar Cipher Project

-This is a simple **educational project** that demonstrates image encryption and decryption using **pixel manipulation** in Python.
+This is a simple **Python program** that implements the **Caesar Cipher** algorithm.
-It allows you to **encrypt images** by shuffling pixel positions and/or applying XOR with a pseudorandom keystream, and then **decrypt them back** to the original.
+It allows users to **encrypt and decrypt text messages** by shifting each letter by a specified number of positions in the alphabet.

-> ⚠️ This project is for learning purposes only and is **not cryptographically secure**.
+This project is created for **educational purposes** to practice Python basics such as functions, loops, conditionals, and string manipulation.

 ---

 ##  Features

-- Encrypt images using:
-  - **XOR**: Pixel values are XORed with a pseudorandom keystream derived from a passphrase.
-  - **Shuffle**: Pixel positions are permuted pseudorandomly.
-  - **Both**: Shuffle then XOR.
-- Decrypt images back to their original form.
+-  **Encrypt** text with a user-defined shift value.
+-  **Decrypt** text using the same shift value.
+-  Supports both **uppercase and lowercase letters**.
+-  Keeps non-alphabetic characters unchanged (numbers, punctuation, spaces).
-- Command-line interface (CLI) for easy usage.
+-  User-friendly command-line interface (CLI).

 ---

 ##  Requirements

-- **Python 3.10+**
+- **Python 3.x**
-- Libraries:
-  - `Pillow` (for image handling)
-  - `numpy` (for pixel manipulation)
+- No external libraries are required.

 ---